Before the Wind Cried Mary

 The Tempests (part 5): Hit Attractions

-E. Mark Windle 13 June 2021 Whether it was the Branch’s decision or that of other members to extend the horn section in The Tempests is unclear.
-Personnel in the early days was fluid, though Jim Butt (trumpet) and Rick White (tenor sax) had already been with group for some time, and Jim had takenContinue reading “The Tempests (part 5): Hit Attractions”
+E. Mark Windle 13 June 2021 Whether the decision to extend the horn section in The Tempests was a conscious one or just natural evolution, was unclear.
+Movement of personnel in and out of the band in the early days had been pretty fluid, though Jim Butt (on trumpet) and Rick White (tenor sax) hadContinue reading “The Tempests (part 5): Hit Attractions”